Grades: For high-school students, ages 17-18

 In the following educational environment, we offer you a model of teaching a complex and morally difficult subject – that of the history of the Holocaust in the occupied Soviet territories.
 This subject is presented in more detail and in further depth on the "The Untold Stories" project website.

-The environment will focus on the specific story of the city of Berdichev Ukraine.
-Through the example of one city and one community, the key stages of the development of the “Final Solution of the Jewish Question” in the former Soviet Union will be examined.
+The environment will focus on the specific story of the city of Buczacz, Ukraine.
+Through the example of one city and one community, the key stages of the development of the “Final Solution of the Jewish Question” in the former Soviet Union, as well as the striking phenomenon of a peaceful hometown becoming the mass-murder site of its own residents, are demonstrated.
 Materials from "The Untold Stories" site and from additional sources will be used.

 During the war, many Jewish communities throughout the previously Soviet controlled areas were completely destroyed.
 The tragic end of many of the larger communities has been well documented and has consequently become well-known.
 However, the stories of hundreds of smaller communities who were murdered in killing sites across the former Soviet Union remained unaddressed and unknown.

 "Untold Stories" project ("The Untold Stories: The Murder Sites of the Jews in the Occupied Territories of the Former USSR") is dedicated to the fate of these smaller communities.
 In this project run by the International Institute for Holocaust Research at Yad Vashem, researchers identify and scour through documents, photographs and testimonies with the aim of commemorating and sharing these untold stories.